almossawi/badarguments/extras/content/posts/main/index.md

 **For further consideration**.
 A phrase that can create the sense that slowing down and showing caution are more reasonable than actually making a decision.
 It shows up in stagnating organizations that never get anything done.
 Funny aside&mdash;the Office of Strategic Services (the CIA's predecessor) published a manual in 1944 called _Simple Sabotage Field Manual_.
 In its list of things to do to "interfere with organizations and production," it include the item "When possible, refer all matters to committees, for 'further study and consideration.'
 Attempt to make the committees as large as possible&mdash;never less than five."

 **Democratic**.
 A system of government, either out of sanctimoniousness or in search of legitimacy, might call itself democratic or make a similarly grand claim about how it affords representation.
+The irony of an autocracy calling itself a democracy might be blazingly obvious to some of us, but repeated often and with the right geopolitical climate, it can in fact have the desired propagandistic effect.

 As Orwell writes, “In the case of a word like democracy, not only is there no agreed definition, but the attempt to make one is resisted from all sides.
 It is almost universally felt that when we call a country democratic we are praising it: Consequently the defenders of every kind of regime claim that it is a democracy.”

 **Transfer of human capital** whitewashes the immense suffering and looting that are part and parcel of colonialism.
 In an interview, Peter Robinson looks back nostalgically on Empire, calling it all